n8n-io/n8n-docs/docs/code/jmespath.md

 ```

-To help understand what the method does, here is the equivalent JavaScript.
-Note that you must use the custom method, not the JavaScript approach, because expressions must be single-line:
+To help understand what the method does, here is the equivalent longer JavaScript:

 ```js